deven98/illume/README.md

 Illume is a simple Flutter game engine which uses widgets to create game objects instead of sprites in normal game engines.
-This allows the app and game part to be quite integrated and use a lot of common components without needing graphics work to create sprites and backgrounds (which was honestly my main motivation, since I don't know anything about graphics design).
+This allows the app and game part to be quite integrated and use a lot of common components without needing graphics work to create sprites and backgrounds (which was honestly my main motivation, since I don't know anything about graphic design).
 It's also quite easy to create and manage the game state as shown in the features ahead.
-A lot of functionality still be be implemented including physics - only normal box-based collision is currently implemented.
+A lot of functionality still needs to be implemented including physics - only normal box-based collision is currently implemented.

 Some parts were inspired by other game engines, primarily [Flame](https://github.com/flame-engine/flame).